-- 1. The student will be supervised in the clinical area by the clinical instructor and by the staff radiographer and is ultimately responsible to the Clinical Coordinator and Program Director. - 2.
+- 1. The student will be supervised in the clinical area by the clinical preceptors and by the clinical staff and is ultimately responsible to the Clinical Coordinator and Program Director. - 2.
 Monthly and daily clinical rotation assignments are posted on Canvas and the bulletin board of the clinical coordinator's office. - 3.
 Students are expected to report promptly at designated time to the staff radiographer in their assigned clinical rotation area. - 4.
 Students will be assigned a one-half hour lunch period by their supervising staff radiographer. - 5.
 Students must remain in their assigned clinical rotation area and may not leave the rotation area or department without notification and permission of the supervising staff radiographer. - 6.
-Students are responsible to achieve their clinical performance competencies. - 7.
+Students are responsible to achieve their clinical performance competencies and electives every semester. - 7.
 Students in the clinical site needing assistance from program faculty, may call the Program Director or Clinical Coordinator. - 8.
-The clinical instructor will dismiss a student if he/she is in violation of the dress code policy. - 9.
+The clinical preceptor will dismiss a student if he/she is in violation of the dress code policy. - 9.
 Students will be assigned weekends as part of their clinical education.
 Such clinical time will be compensated by time off from clinical during the week.
 Students will not be allowed to work 2 consecutive shifts (16) hours (see week-end clinical). - 10.
 At no time shall a student be given a clinical assignment or academic instruction in excess of forty hours per week. - 11.
-Students will perform in the clinical area under the direct supervision of the staff radiographer while achieving specific competencies.
-The students may be under indirect supervision by a staff radiographer, while performing previously achieved competencies. - 12.
+Students will always perform in the clinical area under the direct supervision of a qualified radiographer until competency is achieved.
+Once competency is achieved, students may work under indirect supervision.
+All repeat images, surgical, and mobile procedures (including mobile fluoroscopy) must be completed under direct supervision by a qualified radiographer. - 12.
 Students are not permitted to accept gratuities. - 13.
-Information acquired about the diagnosis, prognosis or personal life of any patient is confidential information and must not be discussed at any time, in public or private with the patient or any member of his or her family. - 14.
-Students are to refrain from personal conversation or remarks while in the patient areas. - 15.
-Students who are involved in or witness any unusual incident during school or clinical hours are to immediately report the incident to the program director.
+Information acquired about the diagnosis, prognosis or personal life of any patient is confidential information and must not be discussed at any time.

-- 16. Students are responsible for completion of patient history forms & verification of orders prior to radiographic examinations.
-The RT(R) is ultimately responsible. - 17.
+- 14. Students are to refrain from personal conversation or remarks while in the patient areas. - 15.
+Students who are involved in or witness any unusual incident during school or clinical hours are to immediately report the incident to the program director. - 16.
+Students are responsible for completion of patient history forms & verification of orders prior to radiographic examinations. - 17.
 The student is to consult his/her assigned technologist prior to taking radiographs if the possibility of pregnancy by a patient is revealed. - 18.
 Students must never leave a patient unattended. - 19.
-In accordance with the National Council on Radiation Protection Report #48, "no persons shall be employed specifically to hold patients, nor shall member of the Radiology Department who are classified as radiation workers, be asked to do so." - a.
-A student within the radiography program shall not be made to hold or restrain patients during radiographic exposures.
-For cases necessitating the restraint of a patient during an exposure, the student may assist voluntarily.
-If the patient must be held during the exposure, such persons shall be provided with protective aprons and gloves and be positioned such that the unattended useful beam does not strike any part of the holder's body. - b.
-In instances where patient restraining must be used, the student under the direction of the technologist is encouraged to employ restraining devices such as tape, sandbags, sheets, etc. In the event that these devices fail, students are encouraged to solicit the assistance from non- radiology worker such as aides, nurses, clerical staff, or member of the patient's family.
-Such persons shall be provided with a protective apron and gloves and will be instructed to position themselves away from the primary beam. - 20.
-The following conditions constitute direct supervision by a staff radiographer:
+A student within the radiography program must not be made to hold or restrain patients during radiographic exposures per JRCERT Standard 5.3, which states: - Students must not hold image receptors during any radiographic procedure. - Students must not hold patients during any radiographic procedure when an immobilization method is the appropriate standard of care. - In instances where patient restraining must be used, the student under the direct supervision of the technologist is encouraged to employ restraining devices such as tape, sandbags, sheets, etc. In the event that these devices fail, students are encouraged to solicit the assistance from non- radiology worker such as aides, nurses, clerical staff, or member of the patient's family.
+Such persons shall be provided with a protective apron and gloves and will be instructed to position themselves away from the primary beam.